kirakira-dev/NintendoClientsWiki/Local-Protocol.md

 | 0xA | 2 | Padding |

 ## Update session message
-The host broadcasts this message on the network every 100 milliseconds.
+This message is sent by the host of the network whenever a station joins, leaves, or when the allow participation state is changed.
+It is resent every 100 milliseconds until all stations in the network have acknowledged the message.

 *5.2:*
 | Offset | Size | Description |